AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 [Solidity-journey /Day 16/Uniswap working - Notes] -  #3

 - Uniswap V1 is the first version of the protocol, launched in Nov.
 2018 at Devcon 4.
-And cuz of its permis
+And cuz of its permissionless nature, it will exist for as long as Ethereum does
 - It is a decentralized exchange (DEX) that allows users to swap ERC-20 tokens directly on-chain
 - Unlike traditional exchanges, it uses automated liquidity pool instead of order book